dizhang168/reading-flow/README.md

 - Its layout parent is a reading order container
 - Has display: contents

 Should the DIV qualify as a reading order item?
-If so, it can be included in the defined **reading-ordered focus navigation scope, **but there isn’t a straightforward way to include it in the reading order, since it isn’t part of the reading order container, and isn’t displayed on its own.
+If so, it can be included in the defined **reading-ordered focus navigation scope**, but there isn’t a straightforward way to include it in the reading order, since it isn’t part of the reading order container, and isn’t displayed on its own.
 So it’s unclear where it belongs with respect to the other reading order items.
+Perhaps the best option is to say that `display:contents` items inside **reading order container**s are not focusable.

 ## List of relevant issues